-Lines of evidence and their main strengths Influence on Conclusion (S) and weaknesses (W)

-Animal data S - Number of studies on toxicity of cadmium in experimental animals, the target organs (kidney, lung) and the toxicokinetics after oral exposure are similar among species (including humans) W - Estimated absorption of cadmium in rodents is lower compared to humans, especially after prolonged exposure While there are species specific differences in metallothionein, cadmium kinetics and toxicity, these differences are well established and the animal data (target organs/endpoints) are in support of human findings Human data S - Consistent evidence that cadmium targets kidney after chronic exposure W - Cross sectional studies results effected by some degree of imprecision, while this can cause underestimation of true cadmium toxicity it may be less significant but bias in the same Strong evidence that elevated levels of several biomarkers of renal dysfunction associated with cadmium burden, less agreement about the significance of these changes direction W - No firm conclusion on reversibility of renal damage, some data indicate possibility, others note glomerular dysfunction to progress even after contaminated soil replacement W - Imprecisions in cancer studies likely to have biased findings towards no effect; limited number of exposed workers, sparse historical data Mechanistic data S - Link between the MoA and human data
+Lines of evidence and their main strengths Influence on Conclusion (S) and weaknesses (W) Animal data S - The target organs (kidney, lung) and the toxicokinetics after oral exposure are similar among species (including humans) S - Cadmium is a clear nephrotoxin in experimental studies W - Estimated absorption of cadmium in rodents is lower compared to humans, While there are species specific differences in metallothionein, cadmium kinetics and toxicity, these differences are well established and the animal data (target organs/endpoints) are in support of human findings especially after prolonged exposure Human data S - Consistent evidence that cadmium targets kidney after chronic exposure S - While renal toxicity is not as evident at low exposures, there is a clear indication of a dose- response relationship with increasing doses W -Results of cross-sectional studies effected by some degree of imprecision, which could cause an underestimation of true cadmium toxicity Strong evidence that cadmium is a nephrotoxin from epidemiological studies and environmental exposure W - No firm conclusion on reversibility of renal damage, some data indicate possibility, others note glomerular dysfunction to progress even after contaminated soil replacement W - Imprecisions in cancer studies likely to have biased findings towards no effect; limited number of exposed workers, sparse historical data Mechanistic data S - Link between the MoA and human data Conclusions on causality Both, epidemiological and experimental animal data provide strong evidence for a causal relationship between cadmium and renal toxicity.
+This is further supported by the reported link between the MoA and human data through water.
+The renal effect in humans is further supported by mechanistic and animal data, the latter identified cadmium as a classic nephrotoxin.